 Many self-employed people therefore take out income protection insurance and critical illness insurance in case they get too sick or injured to work, or get a serious illness.
-Consideration should also be given to private health insurance to get you back to work faster.
-Life insurance is also common for people who have dependents, such as a partner or children.
+Consideration should also be given to private medical insurance with an aim to get you back to work faster.
+Life insurance is also common for people who have dependants, such as a partner or children.

-For a self-employed person or sole trader, Income Protection is potentially one of the most vital insurances you could have as you may only be eligible for the state benefit Employment and Support Allowance (ESA).
+For a self-employed person, sole trader or contractor, income protection is potentially one of the most vital insurances you could have as you may only be eligible for the state benefits.

 Which option is best for you?

-Roxburgh Financial Management provides specialist advice to help you choose from the many Protection products available.
-For example, at no extra cost it is possible to include cover for your children and many companies now offer cover which will pay out in all events without any exclusions.
+Roxburgh Financial Management provides specialist advice to help you choose from the many protection products available.
+For example, at no extra cost it could be possible to include cover for your children and many companies now offer cover which will pay out in all events without any exclusions.

 Our advisers will help you choose the best option for you and your family at an affordable rate.

-As an example, if you are 35, a non-smoker and in good health, then a premium of around £13 per month would provide you a monthly income of £1,000 for up to 1 year.
-For a monthly premium of around £16 you could extend the period so it pays out for up to 2 years and for around £25 the plan will pay out up to 33 years (the number of years to state retirement for a 35 year old).
-These figures are based on plans paying after being off for 4 weeks or more BUT plans do offer cover after being off 1 week, or even 1 day.
+As an example, if you are 35, a non-smoker and in good health, then a premium of around £13 per month would provide you a monthly income of £1,000 for up to one year.
+For a monthly premium of around £16, you could extend the period so it pays out for up to two years; and for around £25 the plan will pay out up to 33 years (the number of years to state retirement for a 35-year-old).

-For the self employed, getting the right Income Protection plan is vital because of the way providers will asses you in the event of a claim.
+For the self-employed, getting the right income protection plan is vital because of the way providers will assess you in the event of a claim.

-The maximum level of cover available depends on your income; net profit for the self employed, with proof of this in the form of accounts usually needed if you make a claim.
-Typically the plans on offer cover between 50% and 65% of this figures, but this can be up to 70% for some.
-For those where the proof of income is difficult as in the case of new start ups, our specialists will discuss with you those plans that do not require income proof in the event of a claim.
+The maximum level of cover available depends on your net profit with proof of this in the form of accounts if you make a claim.
+Typically, the plans on offer cover between 50% and 65% of these figures, but this can be up to 70% for some.
+For those where the proof of income is difficult as in the case for start-ups, our specialists will discuss with you those plans that do not require income proof in the event of a claim.

 As an example, if you are 30, a non-smoker and in good health, then a premium of around £50 per month would provide you a lump sum amount of £175,000 upon your premature death or diagnosis of a serious illness before the state retirement age of 68.